-In particular, a patentee can seek enforcement (including a preliminary injunction) through a single court system in all participating Member States, and a defendant can deal with all threats in one counterclaim or revocation action.
+A particular attraction of litigating in the new system is that a patentee can seek enforcement (including a preliminary injunction) in all participating Member States through a single action in one court system, and likewise, a defendant can deal with all freedom to operate issues arising from a given patent in all participating Member States in a single forum with one counterclaim or revocation action.
 At present, the only mechanism for central revocation of a patent is via an EPO opposition, which is only available for a nine-month period following grant.
 After the opposition period has expired, a litigant has no option but to commence revocation actions in multiple national courts.